 American Academy Member Election Process

-Over 1,300 nominations are considered each year, and of this number, fewer than 250 are elected.
+Over 1,200 nominations are considered each year, and of this number, 269 new members were elected in 2023.

 The process consists of the following steps:

 - Call for Nominations – Annually, Academy members receive a call for nominations.
 Each candidate for membership must have two nominators who are already members.
 The nominators must be from different institutions from each other, and at least one must be from the United States.

 - Preliminary Evaluation Ballot – The first round of voting is the Preliminary Evaluation Ballot (PEB), which includes the names of all eligible nominees in a given section and is distributed to all voting members of that section.
 Section panels, comprised of usually 5-10 members, review the PEB results and select approximately 12 candidates (not including candidates for International Honorary Membership) in their sections to advance to the next round.